 Erected by Archaeological and Historic Sites Board of Ontario.

 Location.
 47° 50.458′ N, 83° 24.21′ W. Marker is in Chapleau, Ontario, in Sudbury District.
 Marker is at the intersection of Monk Street and Elm Street, on the right when traveling north on Monk Street.
+Marker is located in Centennial Park, in the shadow of steam engine #5433.
 Touch for map.
-Marker is located in Centennial Park, in the shadow of steam engine #5433.
-Marker is in this post office area: Chapleau, Ontario P0M 1K0, Canada.
+Marker Touch for directions.

 Also see . . .
 Wikipedia - Louis Hémon.
 (Submitted on August 4, 2017, by Kevin Craft of Bedford, Quebec.)